Gospel

 Points of interest and Catholic lore

-• In Jesus’ time, there were many teachers offering a spiritual path to their followers—a particular ‘way’.
-Here the disciples ask Jesus to teach them his ‘way’ to the Father.
+- In Jesus’ time, there were many teachers who offered a spiritual path to their followers—a particular ‘way’.
+In this text, the disciples ask Jesus to teach them his ‘way’ to the Father.

-• The reluctance of the man in the parable to get up to help his friend may be explained if we understand the houses of the period.
+- We can understand the reluctance of the man in the parable to get up and help his friend if we understand the houses of the time.
 Animals often occupied the ground floor at night while the family spread out their sleeping mats on an overhead platform.
 The door was often difficult to bolt.
-To get up to assist, this man would have disturbed the entire family and flock.
+To get up and help his friend, the man in the parable would have had to disturb his entire family and flock.

 Exploring the Word

-• So often we abuse this privilege of asking God for the things we need.
+- We often abuse this privilege of asking God for what we need.
 In what ways can this happen?
 In what ways can we turn prayer and petition into something inappropriate?

-• Persistence is praised in this text.
-Have there been times when you have felt like giving up on your journey?
-What has kept you persevering?
+- Persistence is praised in this text.
+Have you ever felt like giving up on your journey?
+What has kept pushing you to persevere?

 Making connections